 School lunches have gotten some much-deserved attention lately.
 We don’t often hear about food served to kids at other venues like summer camps, though.
 We go to Missouri each summer so the kids can attend a sports kamp called Kanakuk Kamps.
 Last year I shared how I packed my kids’ food for the entire week because there aren’t many options when it comes to unprocessed or gluten-free foods.
-Packing everything was an expensive chore (over $300!), but it was important to Pete and I that our kids felt great and continued eating unprocessed foods while at camp.*
+Packing everything was an expensive chore (over $300!), but it was important that the kids felt great and continued eating unprocessed foods while at camp.*

 After going through that experience, I decided to ask Kanakuk if I could help them with a one-day test featuring less-processed foods and new recipes.
 I offered to pay the difference for the food and work alongside the kitchen staff for the day.
 I was thrilled they agreed!